playframework/play-socket.io/README.md

 This software is copyright 2017 Lightbend, and is licensed under the [Apache 2 license](LICENSE).
 The Lightbend subscription does not cover support for this software.

+As this software is still in beta status, no guarantees are made with regards to binary or source compatibility between versions.

 ## Developing

 ### Testing